 I begin the still life by identifying what the subject is about and how best to display it in a meaningful way.
 Often, I come across something interesting, some style or idea, that I want to create.
-Then I proceed to shoot or photograph it.
+Then I proceed to shoot or photograph nail polish.
 The styling is the first part of the whole creative process.

 Upon receiving the nail polish bottles, I knew exactly what I wanted to achieve and the style required to do so.
 I had seen previously a piece of work that used broken ceramic pieces to set a distinct theme around the subject.
 Up until now, I hadn’t had the appropriate opportunity to apply this, but with this bottle of nail polish, I had the perfect chance.